 Complete the return online

-- Software will allow you to enter, change, delete and save any entries; so you can review the data before you finalise the return for submission.
+- The HMRC online service allows you to enter, change, delete and save any entries; so you can review the data before you finalise the return for submission.
 You can also print or keep a copy for your records.

 - Only include income and gains during the tax year - from 6 April to 5 April - unless asked to do otherwise.

-- Once you are happy with your return, submit it online.
+- Once you are happy with your return, submit it.
 You will be sent a receipt for your records.

-- The software will produce a tax calculation giving details of the amounts due and the dates for the payments.
+- HMRC will produce a tax calculation giving details of the amounts due and payment dates.

 Complete a paper return